 The I-515 Alternatives Development Study was initiated by NDOT in October 2015 to identify short-term operational and safety improvements on U.S. 95 and I-515 in the Las Vegas area.
 The study area for this project extends from I-15 to Charleston Boulevard Interchange on I-515.

-NDOT concurs with Jacobs Engineering Group's recommendations to advance the following project for further development and benefit-cost analysis, as described in the Task Order #2 scope of services for the subject agreement.
-The projects to be advanced, listed below in no particular order, are:
+In 2016, NDOT concurred with Jacobs Engineering Group’s recommendations to advance several projects for further development and benefit-cost analysis.
+The projects to be advanced, listed below in no particular order, were: